Benjamin Abbott Dickson: Military career

 He returned to active duty in October 1940, working in intelligence.
 Dickson primarily worked under Omar Bradley, commander of the First United States Army, as Bradley's chief of intelligence in North Africa.
 When Vichy collaborator François Darlan was captured in Algiers in November 1942, Dickson ordered him arrested.
 While serving in North Africa, Dickson was wounded in the ankle during a reconnaissance mission.
 Due to his many warnings about Erwin Rommel's encroaching tanks, he soon developed a reputation among his superiors for being an "alarmist" and a "raconteur".
 However, as chief of intelligence, Dickson was one of the few officers who had direct access to Ultra intelligence reports from Bletchley Park.

 When Bradley was promoted to commander of Twelfth Army Group in August 1944, Dickson became the chief intelligence officer of his replacement, Courtney Hodges.
 His reputation was damaged in September 1944 when he incorrectly reported that the SS was dissolving.
 In November 1944, both Dickson and British Army officer Kenneth Strong predicted an imminent German attack.
 On December 10, 1944, Dickson submitted "G-2 Intelligence Estimate No. 37", a report which warned that the German military was likely preparing to launch a counteroffensive towards the west.
 Dickson's report was largely ignored by his superiors due to their desire to not mar the approaching Christmas season.
 On December 14, Dickson reiterated his warning, stating that he believed the Germans would launch their attack in the Ardennes.
 He also requested that the Allies bomb nearby rail lines used by the Germans, but the Air Force Combat Command's Carl Spaatz denied his request.
 Prior to the counteroffensive, on-the-ground intelligence from Office of Strategic Services operatives behind the German lines was largely unavailable; Dickson had previously reassigned the First Army's OSS contingent.
 After delivering his reports, Dickson went on leave in Paris to celebrate his birthday.
 While he was in Paris, the Germans launched their attack on December 16 and the Battle of the Bulge commenced.
 Dickson quickly returned to the front where he continued gathering intelligence to assist the Allied troops.

 After the counteroffensive was successfully repelled, Dickson moved east with the First Army as they invaded Germany.
-Dickson left the Army on November 19, 1945.
+When First Army linked up with Soviet Red Army units at war's end, Dickson was among the First Army staff officers who were decorated with a Soviet award.
+Dickson received the Order of the Patriotic War First Class.
+He left the Army on November 19, 1945.